 Making a move overseas is always a stressful experience – packing up all of your belongings, giving up your current accommodation and having to take care of whatever financial responsibilities you might have.
-In fact, one of the main concerns of expats when they move might be their access to money when they’ve moved since the rules of opening an account in a foreign country may be different from what you’re familiar with at home.
+In fact, one of the main concerns of any expats, when they move, might be their access to money since the rules of opening an account in a foreign country may be different from what you’re familiar with at home.

 One of the biggest mistakes expats make when they move overseas is closing the bank account at home and cancelling their credit card accounts.
 This is because you never know when you may be required to come back to your home country and that it may not be as easy to open a new bank account as soon as you like.
 While you would likely open a new bank account when you move to a new country, there are some compelling reasons for keeping a home bank account as well.